1.1 Problem Statement

 When comparing biological effects on genes in two experiments, two important questions arise:

-Venndir proposes a simple extension to a Venn diagram, the placement of signed counts beside the main counts.
-The signed counts summarize the directionality of the main counts, and are described using directional arrows, up and down, and are reinforced using color, red for up, and blue for down.
+Venndir proposes a simple yet powerful extension to Venn diagrams: placing signed counts beside the main counts.
+The signed counts summarize directionality, indicating whether directions of change were up or down.
+Direction is indicated using arrows and color cues, red for changes up, and blue for changes down.

 Figure 1.2: Venndir introduces an extension to a Venn diagram, with addition of directional counts beside each Venn overlap count.
 The direction is indicated by arrows up and down, and colors red and blue, respectively.